King's Counsel: Constitutional authority for appointments

 In Canada, both the federal government and the provincial governments have the constitutional authority to appoint a lawyer as King's Counsel.

 During the reign of a queen, the title is properly "Her Majesty's Counsel learned in the law" but normally referred to as "Queen's Counsel" and abbreviated "Q.C." in English or "c.r." in French (conseiller de la reine or conseillère de la reine for a female counsel).
-During the reign of a king, the title is "King's Counsel" or "K.C." in English, but continues to be "c.r." in French (conseillier du roi or conseillière du roi).
+During the reign of a king, the title is "King's Counsel" or "K.C." in English, but continues to be "c.r." in French (conseiller du roi or conseillère du roi).
+The title changed automatically by operation of law upon the death of Queen Elizabeth II.

 Criticisms and reforms

 Lawyers continue to be appointed King's Counsel by the federal government and by nine of the ten Canadian provinces.
 The award has been criticised in the past on the basis that appointment as King's Counsel depended largely on political affiliation.
 However, in those provinces which continue to appoint lawyers as King's Counsel reforms have been made to de-politicise the award.
 Candidates are increasingly screened by committees composed of representatives of the bench and the bar, who give advice to the relevant Attorney General on appointments.
 The reforms have been designed to make the award a recognition of merit by individual members of the bar, often coupled with community service.